FMMT666/launchpad.py/README.md

     - updated all rgb-demos to work with the X
     - changed ListAll() method to optionally accept a string to query specific devices only
     - added a general midi_events.py demo file for better debugging
+    - added a class for the Midi Fighter 64, only (raw) buttons so far

 ### CHANGES 2020/05/XX: